panwaramita/Employee-Directory/README.md

 * The Employee Directory project allow employee or manager to view non-sensitive data about other employees.
 * The Manager will be able to:

-- Sort the employees  by name
+    * Sort the employees  by name.
-- Filter the employees by name.
+    * Filter the employees by name.

 ## Installation

 * node js
 * Visual Studio Code 1.51.1
 * React
+* axios

 ## License